Assistant Professor of EnglishUniversity of Maryland, College Park

-I am thrilled to have been awarded a Solmsen Fellowship for the academic year at the University of Wisconsin Institute for Research in the Humanities.
+I am excited to have been awarded a Solmsen Fellowship for the academic year at the University of Wisconsin Institute for Research in the Humanities.
 I will be in residence in Madison for the duration of the fellowship, participating in the intellectual life of the Institute and finishing my book about song and mediation in early modern England.
 With weekly seminars focused on fellows' projects and full institutional support, this is an ideal setting for research.
 I will be back at the University of Maryland in the fall of 2015.